GoogleCloudPlatform/fda-mystudies/kubernetes/README.md

     * This is forked from service.yaml with modifications for the Terraform setup.
 * response-datastore/
-  * same as auth-server-ws
+  * same as oauth-scim-module
-* WCP/
+* study-builder/
-  * same as auth-server-ws
+  * same as oauth-scim-module
 * WCP-WS/
-  * same as auth-server-ws
+  * same as oauth-scim-module
 * participant-datastore/consent-mgmt-module
-  * same as auth-server-ws
+  * same as oauth-scim-module
 * participant-datastore/enroll-mgmt-module
-  * same as auth-server-ws
+  * same as oauth-scim-module
 * participant-datastore/user-mgmt-module
-  * same as auth-server-ws
+  * same as oauth-scim-module
 * participant-manager/
-  * same as auth-server-ws
+  * same as oauth-scim-module

 ## Setup